-Licella™ – A Bridge to a Lower Carbon Future
+Licella™ – Pioneering Technology for a Lower Carbon Future

-Our unique hydrothermal upgrading platform, the Cat-HTR™ (Catalytic Hydrothermal Reactor), can rapidly and economically transform a wide range of biomass, waste plastic and industry residues into biocrude to produce biofuels and chemicals .
+Our unique hydrothermal upgrading platform, the Cat-HTR™ (Catalytic Hydrothermal Reactor), can rapidly and economically transform a wide range of biomass, waste plastic and industry residues into a synthetic oil or biocrude to produce more sustainable fuels and chemicals.

 Find out about our patented Cat-HTR chemical recycling platform for waste plastic.